ZoomInfo

 What Is Churn Rate?

-Churn rate is the percentage of customers or revenue you lose during a specific time period.
-For B2B and SaaS companies, it measures how many customers canceled or how much recurring revenue disappeared from cancellations and downgrades in a month, quarter, or year.
+Churn rate is the percentage of customers or revenue you lose during a specific time period, calculated as: Customers Lost ÷ Customers at Start × 100.
+Sometimes called customer attrition rate or subscriber churn, it measures how many customers canceled or how much recurring revenue disappeared from cancellations and downgrades in a month, quarter, or year for B2B and SaaS companies.

 • Customer churn: The percentage of accounts lost during the period